Skip to main content

 Green Mountain Grills Davy Crockett Tailgating Package

-The Green Mountain Grills Davy Crockett Pellet Grill Tailgating Package cooked delicious burgers and chicken drumsticks, but its design wasn’t well thought out.
+The Green Mountain Grills Davy Crockett Pellet Grill Tailgating Package cooks delicious burgers and chicken drumsticks, but its design isn’t great.

 Heavy and not very portable, the Davy Crockett’s lack of wheels and handles made it difficult to move around.
 But our biggest complaint was that the grill was extremely noisy during use.
-The auger made a high-pitched screeching noise when in use, and it kicked on every two to three minutes when used at high-heat searing temperatures.
+The auger made a screeching noise when in use.
+It kicks on every two to three minutes when cooking at searing temperatures.

-We did appreciate, however, that the Davy Crockett can utilize multiple power sources: it can draw power from a wall socket or get juiced up via its included 12-volt adapter.
+We appreciate that the Davy Crockett utilizes multiple power sources.
+It can draw power from a wall socket or power up via its 12-volt adapter.
 You can even hook it up directly to a car battery.
 While it’s nice to have these options, they’re not enough to outweigh this pellet grill’s negatives.

 Pros